 Stations of the Granada Metro

-The metro also conveniently connects the bus station with the railway station but not other tourist atractions.
-Those wanting to head for the city centre can take the metro to Recogidas and walk up Calle Recogidas to Plaza Isabel la Catholica, Cathedral.
+The metro also conveniently connects the bus station with the railway station but not other tourist attractions.
+Those wanting to head for the city centre can take the metro to Recogidas and walk up Calle Recogidas to Plaza Isabel la Catholica (for C30 micro bus to Alhambra) or the Cathedral or the Albaicin.

 These are the stations served by the Granada Metro (north to south):